geoserver/geoserver/doc/en/user/source/styling/css/tutorial.rst

 * **fill**, which controls whether or not Polygon fills are applied.
 This specified the color or graphic to use for the fill.
 * **stroke**, which controls whether or not Line and Polygon outline strokes are applied.
 This specifies the color (or graphic fill) of the stroke.
 * **mark**, which controls whether or not point markers are drawn.
 This identifies a Well-Known Mark or image URL to use.
 * **label**, which controls whether or not to draw labels on the map.
-This identifies the text to use for labeling the map, usually as a CQL expression.
+This identifies the text to use for labelling the map, usually as a CQL expression.
 * **halo-radius**, which controls whether or not to draw a halo around labels.
 This specifies how large such halos should be.

 .. seealso::